PetToyCo/mainTitle_price/README.md

 }

 ## Proxy-Integration
-To use this service with a proxy server, please add <div id="mainTitleMount"></div> right below the "gallery" div in index.html of your proxy server, and please add <script type="text/javascript" src="http://localhost:3005/bundle.js"></script> near the bottom of the file.
+To use this service with a proxy server, please add <div id="mainTitleMount"></div> right below the "gallery" div in index.html of your proxy server, and please add <script type="text/javascript" src="http://localhost:3005/bundle.js"></script> near the bottom of the same file.

-Then follow step 6 of this service's Usage section.
+This service is currently set up to be used with a proxy, but if you have changed it to development mode, then follow step 6 of this service's Usage section to switch it back.

 ## Requirements